28raining/smith-chart/README.md

 9. Review all the old comments, make any previous requests are present (and in unit test?)
 - check items more thoroughly vs old site
-13. To add Gain, Stability and Noise circles I must add S-parameter inputs -- Use touchstone S-parameter format
+13. To add Gain, Stability and Noise circles I must add S-parameter inputs ~~-- Use touchstone S-parameter format~~
----- chatGPT already wrote me a parser...!
+~~---- chatGPT already wrote me a parser...!~~
--- Add a complex-conjugate 'ideal match' to the output of the s-parameter block.
+~~-- Add a complex-conjugate 'ideal match' to the output of the s-parameter block.
 This load be in the same SVG.
-The Smith Chart is then used to design the input circut
+The Smith Chart is then used to design the input circut~~
--- Also get Ropt, NFmin and Rn from s-parameter file -- Users cannot add any more elements after s-parameter file -- Then it's possible to add Noise-Figure, Gain and Stability circles -- Add plots for Gain and Noise
+-- Also get Ropt, NFmin and Rn from s-parameter file ~~-- Users cannot add any more elements after s-parameter file~~ -- Then it's possible to add Noise-Figure, Gain and Stability circles -- Add plots for Gain and Noise
----- S11 and S21 should then be plotted looking into s-parameter block (change Zo from 50 in reflection coefficient equation) -- follow these resources
+~~---- S11 and S21 should then be plotted looking into s-parameter block (change Zo from 50 in reflection coefficient equation)~~
+-- follow these resources
 ---- https://www.allaboutcircuits.com/technical-articles/learn-about-designing-unilateral-low-noise-amplifiers/
 ---- https://www.allaboutcircuits.com/technical-articles/using-the-available-power-gain-to-design-bilateral-low-noise-amplifiers
 ---- https://www.allaboutcircuits.com/technical-articles/learn-about-unconditional-stability-and-potential-instability-in-rf-amplifier-design/
 14. Prevent NF circles where NF < NFmin, R<0
-15. Add 'tool' into google search queries - it doesn't show up under smith chart tool
-16. allow plotting of s-parameters on smith chart on their own?
-17. bbox on small screens the boxs don't align with sliders
-18. move / eliminate DP0 marker
+15. Add 'tool' into google search queries - it doesn't show up under smith chart tool ~~16. allow plotting of s-parameters on smith chart on their own?~~ ~~17. bbox on small screens the boxs don't align with sliders~~ ~~18. move / eliminate DP0 marker~~
-19. make impedance and reflection ceofficient boxes the same size
+~~19. make impedance and reflection ceofficient boxes the same size~~
 20. I changed a lot of complex maths, much add testing to ensure site matches old site!
-21. rename zToPolar
+~~21. rename zToPolar~~

 # Low -priority to-do items